Royal Sardinian Army: Armament

 The infantry were armed with bayonet rifles and a dagger secured to the body with a leather strap, as well as a bandolier for the rifle.
 The officers did not have firearms; they only carried melee weapons.

 New models of rifles were adopted in 1844, with a first attempt at using percussion rifles.
 However, the transition from the firearms which used fire strikers to more modern weapons that fired using an "Eggs" capsule was completed only in 1859.
 All rifles were equipped with bayonets with the Laukart attachment system, which meant that they could be clipped onto the rifle without obstructing fire.

 The musket developed in parallel with this.
-The first nineteenth-century models appear in 1833 and they were modified in 1844 to make them more like actual infantry rifles, except shorter and more manageable on account of their lighter weight.
+The first nineteenth-century models appeared in 1833 and they were modified in 1844 to make them more like actual infantry rifles, except shorter and more manageable on account of their lighter weight.

 The carbine was mainly given to sharpshooters, but was also the distinctive weapon of the carabinieri.

 The Sardinian army was first equipped with pistols in 1847 (although some were already in use from 1844).
 These included the large cavalry pistol which was considered a weapon of last resort as an unsatisfactory compromise between a pistol and a musket.
 The pistol and cavalry pistol bullets were spherical and hollow with a diameter of 16.6 mm and an explosive payload of 2.5 g.

 From the eighteenth century, the cavalry were armed with carbines which were very accurate over short distances.
 The horses were mostly bay-coloured animals imported from German and they served for 4–6 years.
 A sixth were female.
 In the nineteenth century, the carabinieri were introduced and they formed the main cavalry force, especially distinguishing themselves in the First Italian War of Independence with their splendid sabre charges.
 The dragoons were equipped very differently – with long bayonetted rifles (although they retained the use of the sabre as traditional).

 The typical artillery cannon of the Sardinian army was the mod.704 rear-load saker, which was regularly used until 1848.
 The heavy artillery was characterised by long cannons (8-16-32 pound culverins).